 David Bordwell’s essay Intensified Continuity, a study on a tendency by Hollywood filmmakers to shoot closer and cut faster, provides a framework in which to make sense on an increasingly dominant mode of filmmaking.

 Drawing on David Bordwell’s notion of intensified continuity, I examine how Nolan works in this mode of filmmaking to produce his cinematic puzzle boxes.
 But the intensified style in Nolanverse is not just a fashionable inclination adopted by the director.
-Instead I argue that Nolan has formulated a consistent conceptual design that supports and strengthens the supposedly oneiric expressions of his films.
+Instead, I argue that Nolan has formulated a consistent conceptual design that supports and strengthens the supposedly oneiric expressions of his films.

-The following essay is a textual analysis that provides a counter argument to these charges.
+The following essay is a textual analysis that provides a counter-argument to these charges.
 I first break down the key formal elements structuring the director’s thematic and narrative concerns.
-Then I analyse The Prestige (2006) and Dark Knight Trilogy (2006 – 2012) in terms of crystallizing the director’s visual mastery with his unique brand of cinematic innovations.
+Then I analyze The Prestige (2006) and Dark Knight Trilogy (2006 – 2012) in terms of crystallizing the director’s visual mastery with his unique brand of cinematic innovations.
 By doing so, I demonstrate how Nolan’s visual strategy enables the ‘puzzle’ in his narratives as well as reinforcing thematic concerns.
 In this regard, I show how Nolan’s visual style is highly complex as much as it is consistent with thematic and narrative concerns.

 Defending Michael Bay’s Visual Design?

 Relax dude.
 Bay is not the enemy.

 While the debate surrounding style and content is not the focus of this analysis, one suspects that what rouses suspicion in critics is not necessarily this supposed intensified style but rather the content and narratives typically associated with this particular style.
 Indeed, this position confuses style with content.